arrow2nd/twnyan/README_EN.md

 ## System requirements

-- Windows / Linux
+- Windows / macOS / Linux
 - A terminal that can display emoji

 ### Remarks

-- Not confirmed to work on Mac
 - If you want to run in WSL environment, you need to be able to use xdg-open

 ## Install